WillHCode/Sigmap-PyTools/docs/index.rst

    :target: https://pypi.org/project/sigmap-pytools/
    :alt: PyPI version

 A Python package for downloading and manipulating geometries by subdividing them using geohash.
-This package provides efficient tools for spatial processing, geohash-based polygon subdivision, and visualization.
+This package provides efficient tools for spatial processing, geohash-based polygon subdivision, visualization, and geospatial data collection.

 What is sigmap-pytools?
 -----------------------

 sigmap-pytools is a Python package that enables efficient spatial processing by subdividing polygon geometries using geohash encoding.
-It provides tools for:
+The package is organized into three main subpackages:

+**polygeohasher** - Geohash-based polygon subdivision and visualization:

 * **Geohash-based Polygon Subdivision**: Generate adaptive or fixed-level geohash coverage for any polygon geometry
+* **Flexible Coverage Algorithms**:

+  * Adaptive coverage with multi-level refinement
+  * Single-level coverage for uniform tiling
+* **Visualization Tools**: Plot geohash coverage with customizable styling

+**utils** - Low-level utility functions:

 * **GADM Integration**: Download country geometries directly from the GADM database
 * **Coordinate Encoding**: Convert coordinates to geohash strings and vice versa
-* **Flexible Coverage Algorithms**:
-  - Adaptive coverage with multi-level refinement
-  - Single-level coverage for uniform tiling
-* **Visualization Tools**: Plot geohash coverage with customizable styling
+* **Geohash Utilities**: Comprehensive set of tools for geohash manipulation and conversion
+* **Polygon Processing**: Utilities for working with polygon geometries

+**data** - Geospatial data collection from multiple sources:

+* **Copernicus Marine**: Download ocean and marine data
+* **ERA5**: Access climate reanalysis data via CDS API
+* **CHELSA**: Retrieve high-resolution climate data

 Installation
 ------------